course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

     The number of years the host works as a host.
 The higher the number of years of expirience, the more satisfied the customers, the higher the rating they will give.

   in_city_center
-    Whether the accomodation is placed in the city center.
-If the accomodation is, the customer will be more satisfied with the location, which will conclude in a higher rating.
+    Whether the accommodation is placed in the city center.
+If the accommodation is, the customer will be more satisfied with the location, which will conclude in a higher rating.

 # Research Workflow